 An attentive owner wanting a prosperous plant will water heavily once the soil has dried out quite a lot and then will wait until its dry again.
 In cold months of the year only a small amount of water is needed every couple of weeks at the most.

-As with many succulent like plants the humidity level isn't something you need to worry about.
+As with many succulent like houseplants the humidity level isn't something you need to worry about.

 Reduce the amount of water you give when light or temperature levels are low